Advanced Placement

 Advanced Placement (AP) courses are offered in Lincoln Public Schools high school social studies departments.
 Advanced Placement courses are distinct from differentiated and honors courses in that students are taught a nationally-certified curriculum and are exposed to the rigor on introductory college-level work, with the support of their high school teachers.
 There are no prerequisites for students who choose to take an Advanced Placement course, but in an AP level course, students should be able to read and understand college-level texts independently, and should possess the initiative to work in a rigorous and fast paced environment.
 Students in AP classes earn weighted credit in their high school GPA.

-Social studies departments offer “AP Human Geography & Civics” as a freshman-level Advanced Placement course.
-It is the only Advanced Placement course offered to freshmen.
+Social studies departments offer “AP Human Geography & Civics” as a 9th grade Advanced Placement course.
+It is the only Advanced Placement course offered to 9th graders.
 The course is designed as an introduction to AP courses and provides support for students as they hone the sophisticated reading, writing, and study skills necessary to be successful in the class.
 Students in AP social studies courses need to plan on dedicating time outside of the school day to prepare for the course.
 Before enrolling in “AP Human Geography & Civics,” please consider the following criteria: Is Your Student Ready for Advanced Placement Human Geography & Civics?
 Middle School and High School social studies teachers and counselors are excellent resources for questions about Advanced Placement course expectations.
 Please also take a few minutes to listen to AP Human Geography teachers and students by watching the video below:

 Grade AP Social Studies Course